- After Diagnosis: A Guide for Patients and Families

 - Express your feelings.
 Some people find that giving some kind of outlet to their feelings helps.
 Many people feel that expressing sadness, fear, or anger is a sign of weakness.
 In fact, the opposite is often true.
 It’s much harder to express powerful emotions than it is to try to hide them.
 Hiding your feelings can also make it tougher to find a positive way to deal with them.
 There are many ways to express your feelings other than talking.
 Find one that fits you.
 You might try to talk with trusted friends or relatives, keep a private journal, or even express your feelings through music, painting, or drawing.

 - Take care of yourself.
 Take time to do something you enjoy every day.
-Prepare your favorite meal, spend time with a caring friend, watch a movie, meditate, listen to your favorite music, or do whatever you find most enjoyable.
+Prepare your favorite meal, spend time with a caring friend or loved one, watch a movie, meditate, listen to your favorite music, or do whatever you find most enjoyable.

 - Exercise.
-If you feel up to it, and your doctor agrees that you’re ready, start a mild exercise program such as walking, yoga, swimming, or stretching.
+If you feel up to it, and your doctor agrees that it’s OK, start a mild exercise program such as walking, yoga, swimming, or stretching.
 Exercise can help you feel better.

 - Reach out to others.
 There may be times when finding strength is hard and things feel overwhelming.
 It’s very hard for any one person to handle having cancer all alone.
 Try to widen your circle of resources by reaching out to friends, family, or support organizations.
 These people can help you not feel alone on this journey.
 They will be there to share your fears, hopes, and triumphs every step of the way.